moddular/dustmite/README.md

 "helpersMustBeCamelCase": true|false
 ```

 Validates that all helpers in your templates are written in camelCase.
+For example `{@fooBar/}`.

 ### `escapeCharactersMustBeValid`